xiangmingcai/UMOT/README.md

 **The UMO is the core module of the UMOT toolkit.** In fact, both UMG and UIB are designed to support the use of UMO.
 The UMG is super-powerful and user-friendly in addressing most unmixinng issues.
 The algorithm of UMO will be released in our paper, which in ongoing...

-Note: UMOT is complete static, meaning everything you do with UMOT is 100% local.** No data is sent out, and we do not store any user information.
+Note: UMOT is complete static, meaning everything you do with UMOT is 100% local.
+No data will be sent out, and we do not store any user information.

 For the whole UMOT project, fcs files from Aurora and Xenith were tested and supported.